Great Barrier Reef Tour Cairns, the Best way to see the Reef

 The best way to see the Reef is with Reef Experience!

-Over the course of the day, we visit two different Great Barrier Reef locations and show off the breathtaking beauty of this Wold Heritage listed wonder to swimmers and non-swimmers alike.
+During the day, we visit two different Great Barrier Reef locations and show off the breathtaking beauty of this World Heritage-listed wonder to swimmers and non-swimmers alike.

 Our Amazing Itinerary

 Get ready for an early start as boarding begins at 7:30 for an 8:00 departure from the Cairns Marina.

 While on our 90 minute trip out to the reef, we get you ready to jump straight in the water with a safety talk and snorkel briefing.

 Once your head is full of information, we fill your bellies with a delicious BBQ breakfast roll prepared on board (don’t worry, vegetarians – we cater for most dietary preferences and food allergies ).
 All our food is locally sourced where possible and prepared fresh by our onboard chef.

 As Reef Experience sails closer to the first reef site, our knowledgeable marine biologist begins to introduce you to the mesmerising species we hope to encounter underwater.

 And if you’re doing a scuba dive?
 Whether it’s your first or your four hundredths, we make sure you know the ropes with a detailed scuba dive briefing.